SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 Shows a day's agenda.
 Works in the same way as the [Day][3] tab in the [Diary][4] screen

 > [!NOTE]
-> You can only show your own diary in the side panel.
-If you want to view other people's diaries, you can do this in the [Diary][4] screen.
+> You can show only your own diary in the side panel.
+To view other people's diaries, go to the [Diary][4] screen.

 ## Next day